 Last week we went up Ben Nevis, Britain’s highest peak ( 1,345 m) and both families will be squeezing in as much trekking as possible before K2.

-Do you have this sort of trekking experience?
-It’s not a problem if you don’t, but you need to know what you’re in for.
-You don’t need to be particularly fit, this sort of trekking is more about mental strength and dogged determination, but obviously you need to be able to walk all day, at a decent pace, carrying a pack.
+You don’t need to be particularly fit, for this sort of trekking.
+It’s more about mental strength and dogged determination, but obviously you need to be able to walk all day, at a decent pace, carrying a pack.

 Sponsorship and Funding on the K2 Trek

 We are already stirring up some media interest and we expect a lot more.
-Ronnie Jones is doing his first American TV interview about the K2 trek today, just a few hours after our press release.
+Ronnie Jones has done his first American TV interview about the K2 trek, just a few hours after our press release and we already had a music track dedicated to us, the wonderful K2 by Scott Cameron.
+We’ll be using it in our video work.

-The K2 trek is maybe 11 months away, maybe 18, we have a lot of time to prepare and to promote Pakistan, trekking companies, airlines, hotels, restaurants and of course trekking gear brands.
+The K2 trek is some way away still, we have a lot of time to prepare and to promote Pakistan, trekking companies, airlines, hotels, restaurants and of course trekking gear

 Contacts.
 Because, Let’s Talk